pprunty/pprunty.github.io/posts/02-magikarp.md

 Then I remembered...

-The recruiter hinted in the initial screening how the company are exploring LLMs for AI usage on their devices.
+The recruiter hinted in the initial screening how the company are exploring LLMs (Large Language Models, e.g. ChatGPT) for AI usage on their devices.

 This led me to pivot my approach entirely.